 SAP has a lot of products under their portfolio including S/4 HANA, the Business Technology Platform, Ariba, Success Factors, and many others.
 Like most products, there are roadmaps for each of these products that SAP regularly shares online or at conferences like TechEd and Sapphire.
 I’d have to imagine that behind the scenes, there are also teams of developers and designers working in an agile way to deliver on a product backlog, always learning and iterating as they go.
 There were even remote usability tests conducted during Sapphire that will be used to create better products.
 And yet, I rarely hear about this type of product-based approach from customers.

-Most sessions I’ve attended have specific timelines and deployment dates, but rarely a roadmap for future iterations or a plan to continue learning and building on what was delivered.
+Most sessions I’ve attended have specific timelines and deployment dates.
+However, rarely is there a roadmap for future iterations or a plan to continue learning and building on delivered items.
 In the future, I’d like to see more SAP customers and partners helping to enable this product mentality within their enterprise tools.
-I can envision a future where employees are the customers of enterprise applications, and organizations leverage product teams, perhaps based on lines of business like HR, Finance, Logistics, and more.
+I can envision a future where employees are the customers of enterprise applications.
+I can envision a future where organizations leverage product teams, perhaps based on lines of business like HR, Finance, Logistics, and more.
 If you’re looking to understand how to create a human-centered approach to creating your product backlogs, OpenSAP is offering a free course on that idea starting on June 29th.

-I found several sessions at this year’s Sapphire event interesting and informative, whether they were about mobile apps for e-commerce or factories of the future.
+I found several sessions at this year’s Sapphire event interesting and informative.
+This is regardless of whether they were about mobile apps for e-commerce or factories of the future.
 Still, I found myself wanting more information not just on the final project, but on the journey to get there.
-What’s being presented might be a solution, but how do you know it’s the right one?
+What they present might be a solution.
+However, how do you know it’s the right one?
 And how did you know that this was the right problem to solve in the first place?
 With your solution deployed, what’s next?
 Expanding on these areas, teaching customers about user research, and enabling a product approach will help customers with a more holistic view of the design-lead development process.